MAV Life Member, MERGA Honorary Life Member, mentor, colleague, and friend

 https://gwern.net/doc/iq/high/smpy/1984-clements.pdf

 After Monash, Ken taught at Prince Alfred College while preparing for Christian missionary service in India.
-He then moved to Deakin University and worked as a consultant for the Catholic Education Office (Melbourne), Brunei University, and the University of Newcastle.
-A fond memory from 1982: during occasional drop011ins to the Clarkes’ home in The Basin, he delighted in “teaching” their two011year011old daughter Belinda to answer “two” whenever asked, “What’s the cube root of eight?”
+He was then a Lecturer, Senior Lecturer and Associate Professor at Deakin University, and a full professor at the University of Newcastle and at Universiti Brunei Darussalam.
+A fond memory from 1982: during occasional drop-ins to the Clarkes’ home in The Basin, he delighted in “teaching” their two-year-old daughter Belinda to answer “two” whenever asked, “What’s the cube root of eight?”

 On a personal note, Ken greatly influenced the Clarke family.
 During Doug Clarke’s DipEd year, Ken’s pointed question, “When are you starting your master’s?”, prompted Doug to begin in his second year of teaching.
 Ken later employed Barb, Doug, and David Clarke as tutors in mathematics education at Monash, at one point all at once, making for exciting, formative years.